Table of Contents

 Check your life insurance coverage before changing careers, as many employers offer life insurance as part of their employee benefits package.
 While your employer pays the premiums, these policies usually offer a minimal amount of coverage.
 Someone working full-time with average benefits, for example, may receive a life insurance policy for about $15,000 — just enough to cover the cost of a basic funeral.

 That might be fine if you're single with no dependents and have no debt that would need to be repaid after your death, but you'll likely need more coverage if you have family members who depend on your income or might be responsible for your debts should you die.
-Your current policy probably won't come with you, so you'll want to understand what you currently have in order to help know what to look for when you evaluate a new job offer.

 You might also have the option of converting your existing life insurance policy.
 Convertible plans allow you to change an existing policy offered by an employer into a cash value or permanent policy that you pay for and own.
 This isn't always the best option because you may be required to pay to convert the plan.
 If you're in good health, consider getting your own policy after you change careers — it gives you control no matter how many times you change jobs.
 Then you could consider any life insurance coverage offered by your new employer as a supplement to your own.